-As common as it is, bedwetting remains a taboo issue making it embarrassing to admit or talk about.
-However, you should know that up to 20% of all 5-year-olds suffer from this, and 5% of 10-year-olds still suffer.
+As common as it is, bedwetting remains a taboo issue making it embarrassing to admit to or talk about.
+In some countries there is even a myth going around that bedwetting is a sign of psychopathy.
+You can understand why people don’t want to talk about it in the open.
+However, you should know that up to 20% of all 5-year-olds suffer from this, and 5% of 10-year-olds still suffer*.
 This is not only an issue for children though.
-It is estimated that 1% of adults struggle with bedwetting as well*.
+It is estimated that 1% of all adults struggle with bedwetting as well*.

 So, while bedwetting continues to be overlooked and quieted down, by addressing the issue and talking openly about it we might remove the shame of this topic.

 There are various factors that can cause bedwetting, also known as nocturnal enuresis.
 Contrary to popular belief they aren’t psychological, but the consequences can be many on an emotional level: low self-esteem, stress, anxiety and psychological trauma.

 SOME OF THE MOST COMMON CAUSES FOR BEDWETTING ARE

 - Lack of antidiuretic hormone, a hormone that slows down the urine production during the night

 - High urine production

 - Sleep issues (sleep apnea combined with deep sleep)